Infinage/ecom-trading/README.md

 ### TODO

-0. Navbar's cart count should be fetched from backend interaction if user signed in, otherwise use react state.
-Cart should persist across user sessions
-1. Make backend calls from front end to add / subtract products from cart
 2. Fix shipping page / Order Page
     - Fetch address from backend
     - Underneath address tab, have option to choose mode of payment (cash on delivery)